RANGE FORD DOMESTIC COMPETITION INFORMATION

 Team Nomination Fee

-Game Fee
+Club Fee

 REGISTERING A PLAYER

-All players wanting to participate in our Junior competition must be registered to a club.
+All players wanting to participate in our junior competition must be registered to a club.
 Please see ‘Our Clubs’ section for more information.

-The player licence can be purchased or renewed during the player registration process.
 This licence fee is imposed and managed by BWA – KDBA does not receive any proceeds from this player licence fee, nor are we able to provide refunds, make adjustments or other such things to do with this fee.
 Please contact BWA (www.basketballwa.asn.au) if you have any queries relating specifically to this player affiliation fee.

 Players must be registered to a team prior to their game starting and before they will be allowed to enter a game.
 Please note that it can take up to 12 hours for online player registrations to be synced to our system, so please make sure you allow enough time to register before your game.